-The following table presents compensation received by our executive management and our board of directors, for the years ended December 31, 2019 and 2018.
-Compensation to our executive management includes compensation to Glenn S. Vraniak for the period from October 1, 2019 to December 31, 2019.
+The following table presents compensation received by our executive management, for the years ended December 31, 2020 and 2019.
+For fiscal year ended December 31, 2019, compensation to our executive management includes compensation to Glenn S. Vraniak for the period from October 1, 2019 to December 31, 2019.